MooersLab/create-new-writing-project/README.md

 1. Assign the project number by finding a vacant number in your project database.
 2. Assign a project directory name and create the project directory in the home directory
 3. Navigate to the project directory and run the bash functions `manorg`, `logorg`, and `abiborg` (see the code below).
 There are analogs for LaTeX if you prefer writing in LaTeX.
 4. Create a subdirectory for storing your figures for this project (e.g., figs0574).
-You should probably keep these under Version Control, too.
+You should keep these under Version Control, too.
 You want to keep them out of the way by storing them in the subfolder.
 Their number may grow over time, even though you may only select a subset for the manuscript.
-Some of the figures you do not use in the manuscript may be useful in slideshows, or at least they can inspire new and better figures.
+Some figures you do not use in the manuscript may be helpful in slideshows, or at least they can inspire new and better figures.
 5. Set up the push function for the project while also creating a repository subfolder in 6114BlaineMooersLabGitHubRepos, which is where I store all the local repositories for the corresponding repositories on my private GitHub site.
 Run that alias `epa` to open up the collection of push functions and add a new one.
 6. Navigate to the repository folder and run the function commands individually as you edit them.
 7. Create a README.md by using the touch command, and then populate the README.md file with the contents inserted by the `insert readme` voice snippet.
 I run this voice snippet in my online accounts for 750Words (or Write Honey if I have exceeded the daily 5000-word limit of 750words).